 Note: a device can only ever use one of the two options

 Note: it was proposed that Alt 2 be justified as representing the “market reality” that 802.11ax will use the traditional dual thresholds.
-However, it was also only proposed on the understanding that further scientific evaluations of coexistence will be undertaken to better inform future revisions of EN 301 893.
+It was also only proposed on the understanding that further scientific evaluations of coexistence will be undertaken to better inform future revisions of EN 301 893.

-Alt 3: the proposal supported by IEEE 802.11 WG in BRAN(18)097012
+Alt 3: the proposal previously supported by IEEE 802.11 WG in BRAN(18)097012

 ED at -72 dBm for any equipment